 Robert Gutsche, Jr., co-founder, helped organize IowaWatch, beginning in November 2009 and served on the Board of Directors as Treasurer until 2011.
 He is in a tenure-track position as assistant professor at Florida International University in Miami.

-MacKenzie Elmer is a staff reporter at The Courier (Waterloo-Cedar Falls, IA).
+MacKenzie Elmer is a staff reporter at The Des Moines Register.
+She also has worked at The Courier (Waterloo-Cedar Falls, IA), The Hawk Eye (Burlington, IA) and the Associated Press.

 Guannan Huang, a native of Jiangxi Province, China, is a reporter and editor at The Week news website.

 Mike Anderson was a reporter from fall 2010 through January 2012.
 He is a reporter for The Courier (Waterloo-Cedar Falls, IA) after a stint at The Hawk Eye (Burlington, IA).

 Laura Arny, a former public information officer for IowaWatch, is an operations supervisor with HelloFresh.com.

 Sujin Kim, an IowaWatch reporter in 2012, is studying international relations at the Yonsei University Graduate School of International Studies in Seoul, South Korea.

-Dana Davidsen, a reporter in fall 2011, is a production assistant at CNN.
+Dana Davidsen, a reporter in fall 2011, has been a production assistant at CNN.

 Gabriel Gao was a medical affairs reporter from fall 2010 through January 2012.
 He is a medical student at Northwestern University with plans to be a medical reporter.